 If you were unable to attend, or if you wanted to view other available sessions, the orientation presentations were recorded and can be accessed on our Graduate Student Orientations page.

 We realize that social distancing presents a challenge to acquiring signatures on forms and prevents the delivery of forms to the Graduate School in person.
 To that end, we are allowing all Graduate School forms to be signed electronically, scanned, typed, etc. If you are presented with any difficulties in acquiring signatures for a graduation form, please contact the graduation specialists and they will help you find a solution.

 Completed forms can be sent by email to the Graduate School.
 These forms must be sent from departmental personnel (faculty member, director of graduate studies, administrative personnel, etc.) to our graduation specialists at email@example.com.

-Graduation deadlines for those planning to graduate spring 2021 have been updated to reflect the recent adjustments to the academic calendar.
-These new dates can be found on the Graduation Deadlines page.
+Graduation deadlines for those planning to graduate spring 2021 and summer 2021 have been updated to reflect pandemic-related adjustments to the academic calendar.
+These dates can be found on the Graduation Deadlines page.
 Deadline dates for fall 2021 are forthcoming.

-If you have a thesis, dissertation, or project defense planned during the remainder of the semester, please discuss with your faculty committee ways to ensure that it can be done safely.
+If you have a thesis, dissertation, or project defense planned, please discuss with your faculty committee ways to ensure that it can be done safely.
 Because of the coronavirus pandemic, our university is requiring social distancing.
-Therefore, remote thesis/dissertation/project defenses through Zoom, Skype or other platforms may be a preferred alternative to in-person events through fall 2020.
+Therefore, remote thesis/dissertation/project defenses through Zoom, Skype or other platforms may be a preferred alternative to in-person events through summer 2021.

-When defenses are conducted remotely, gathering signatures for the can be difficult.
+When defenses are conducted remotely, gathering signatures can be difficult.
 Fortunately, the Report of Defense of Thesis/Dissertation/Project form accepts electronic signatures.
 Your major professor will initiate the signature form and follow the instructions on the form.
 The form will be emailed to firstname.lastname@example.org.
 That form will be the official record of the outcome of the defense.